Co9xs/next-jamstack-portfolio/README.md

 This is my portfolio site made by [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This application uses the Jamstack architecture by Nextjs, microCMS, Vercel.

 ## Getting Started

 First, fork this repository and install packages.